Samiha Mohsen

-Samiha Mohsen (born 1998) is an Egyptian swimmer.
+Samiha Tarek Ahmed Mohsen (born October 28, 1998) is an Egyptian swimmer.

 Career

 At the 2018 African Swimming Championships in Algiers, Algeria, Samiha won the following medals:

 Personal life

-Born in Egypt, Samiha moved to the United States in 2015 to complete a Bachelor's degree in biology pre-medicine, interning at the Mayo Clinic upon graduation.
-She now resides in Calgary, Canada, pursuing a Masters in epidemiology at the University of Calgary where she is part of the university's swim varsity team.
+Born in Egypt, Samiha moved to the United States in 2015 to complete a bachelor's degree in biology pre-medicine, interning at the Mayo Clinic upon graduation.
+She then completed her master's degree in epidemiology at the University of Calgary, Canada, where she was part of the university's varsity swim team.
+She then moved to Toronto to completer her Doctor of Medicine studies at the Temerty Faculty of Medicine.
+She notably participated as a junior olympian at the 2014 summer youth olympics in Nanjing, China.